Back to All Blogs

 The Truth in Healthcare Marketing Act of 2017 exists to protect consumers from any marketing or business practices that misrepresent a person's legitimate medicinal expertise.
 In other words, an individual or business may not sell products or services under the guise of being a medical professional if they do not possess the appropriate training, qualifications, and licenses.

 This marketing regulation should generally only apply to healthcare providers that solicit medical services.
-If you are a healthcare specialist or otherwise run a medical clinic that offers health and wellness services, you must disclose the necessary qualifications as determined by your state.
+If you are a healthcare specialist, run a medical clinic that offers health and wellness services, or offer PA to MD bridge programs, you must disclose the necessary qualifications as determined by your state.

 The Act also mandates that healthcare providers cannot promote or sell medical practices or products that are not fully supported by medical and scientific evidence.
 Failure to adhere to this policy could result in major penalties including a permanent suspension of medical licenses to practice.